jpoly1219/devblog/content/posts/how-to-use-gorilla-mux.md

 )
 ```

-After importing it in your `main.go` file, we need to install it.
+After importing it into your `main.go` file, we need to install it.

 ```
 go mod init example.com/mywebapp